Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

 3. As a user, I want to be able to view the site on any device I may have, (mobile/tablet/desktop).

     **TEST**:
--  All pages were testing in different mobiles, from desktop with a width of 1920px to mobile of 320px width.
+-  All pages were tested in different mobiles, from desktop with a width of 1920px to mobile of 320px width.

 4. As a user, I want to easily sign up to the website.